nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ![screenshot31](../assets/images/steel_mountain/screenshot31.png)

-Hence, we can see that WinPEAS manages to enumerate the **AdvancedSystemCareService9**.
+Hence, we can see that WinPEAS manages to enumerate the **AdvancedSystemCareService9** service.

 ---